phaktor/Matrix_Riot_Deployer/README.md

 <EC2 IP Address>:8008
 ```

+If you don't see the server page or it appears blank, then you will need to reset the container - see known issues.

 ## Clean Up:
 When finished with the server and wanting to clean up AWS, send the command within terminal:
 ```
 terraform destroy
 ```

+## Extra
+To make changes to the homeserver.yaml config file, you will need to edit the docker container.
+* Make sure both docker commands have been sent (the first creates the file, but the container is temporary - files stays)
+* Navigate to the AWS console and type in 'sudo su' for root access
+* Run “docker ps -a” for a list of containers and their names (Name column)
+* Type in the following command "docker exec -it <container name> /bin/sh" - in our case, the name is synapse
+* Navigate to the /data folder
+* Edit homeserver.yaml file and save

 ## Known Issues:
-After navigating to the webpage, it may take 10 minutes for the server to boot up.
+1) After navigating to the webpage, it may take 10 minutes for the server to boot up.

-When you open the webpage for the first time, if nothing happens, the container may be frozen.
+2) When you open the webpage for the first time, if nothing happens, the container may be frozen.
 Open AWS System console and type the following -
 * docker ps -a    (copy the container ID)
 * docker container rm <id>
 * run the two docker commands found in Scripts -> matrix_installer.sh
 * wait 10 minutes for it to start